Roosevelt Leaks: NFL career

-Leaks was selected in the fifth round of the 1975 NFL Draft by the Baltimore Colts.
+Leaks was selected in the fifth round of the 1975 NFL draft by the Baltimore Colts.
 He played five years for the Colts, putting up 1,268 yards and 14 touchdowns, but he spent most of his fifth season on the sidelines after the Colts added former first-round choice Don Hardeman.
 After the 1979 season, he was waived by Baltimore and picked up by the Buffalo Bills, where he spent four years carrying the ball and blocking for Joe Cribbs.
-He was considered one of the best blocking backs in the NFL and went to the playoffs 5 out of 9 years.
+He was considered one of the best blocking backs in the NFL, with his teams making it to the playoffs in 5 out of his 9 seasons.

 At training camp of his tenth year he was cut by the Bills in August 1984.
 At that time, only one running back from his class, Walter Payton, was still playing.